 A very common kind of bladder control problem for older women is urge incontinence....
 (Source: excerpt from Menopause and Bladder Control: NIDDK)

-If you lose urine for no apparent reason while suddenly feeling the need or urge to urinate, you may...
+If you lose urine for no apparent reason while suddenly feeling the need...
 (Source: excerpt from Urinary Incontinence in Women: NIDDK)

-Urge incontinence happens if you can't hold your urine long enough to reach a toilet.
-Although...
+Urge incontinence happens if you can't hold your urine long enough to reach a...
 (Source: excerpt from Urinary Incontinence -- Age Page -- Health Information: NIA)

 The list below shows some of the causes of Urge incontinence mentioned in various sources:

 This information refers to the general prevalence and incidence of these diseases, not to how likely they are to be the actual cause of Urge incontinence.
 Of the 10 causes of Urge incontinence that we have listed, we have the following prevalence/incidence information: